SS Ophir: Return voyage

 On 25 November 1919, Ophir left Gibraltar under her own power, crewed by six officers and 68 enlisted men, and carrying the wives of eight of the enlisted men as passengers.
 Only one of her three boilers was working.
 She called at the Azores, and two days later she broke down.
 Off Bermuda the minesweeper took her in tow.
 About 100 nmi off Cape Henry they encountered a storm, which broke the tow rope.
 Ophir drifted for 36 hours in 100 mph wind and heavy sea.
-Eventually she storm abated, and on 9 January 1920 she reached Norfolk, Virginia under her own power.
+Eventually the storm abated, and on 9 January 1920 she reached Norfolk, Virginia under her own power.
 On 16 January she was decommissioned and transferred to the Department of War.

 In February 1920 the Beaver Steamship Company bought the wreck.
 She remained at Philadelphia until 1922, when she was scrapped.